-When referring to sound absorption, you should look for products that absorb echo in a room – such as a foam material.
+Sound absorption is the process of converting sound energy into heat.
+It requires a soft, porous material.
 Sound absorbing materials are usually light and fluffy such as egg crate foam.
 If you want to block sound, this is not the material you need.
-If you simply want to reduce the echo in a space, try something like AcoustimacTM Wall Panels for $19 or build your own using this tutorial from AcousticsFREQ.
+If you simply want to reduce the echo in a space, try something like Acoustic Wall Panels or build your own using this tutorial from AcousticsFREQ.

 If you want a product that will stop or block a sound, you’ll need a heavier, denser material.
-This usually means adding extra layers sheetrock to your walls to make them thicker.
+For example, adding extra layers sheetrock to your walls to make them thicker.
 However, many people do not think about the sound coming in through their windows and doors.
 Adding an extra layer to your windows and doors is not only less of a hassle, but it is cheaper and less damaging to the original structure of the house.
 The AcousticCurtainTM and AcoustiDoorTM are easy to install and come with Velcro to seal them to the wall resulting in less sound coming through.

 Imagine you decide to build a pool in your backyard.
 You will need a material that will keep all of the water in.
 If you build the pool with sponges, they will absorb some of the water but will let most of it leak through.
 However, if you build the pool with a waterproof material and seal the edges, the water will be blocked and will stay inside of the pool.
 This is what we have created with the AcousticCurtainTM and AcoustiDoorTM soundproof door cover.
 These soundproof curtains are made with patented sound blocking materials that actually reduce noise through a window or door by 90%.